micdr93/Guerrier-Clothing/README.md

 * [Dillinger](https://dillinger.io/) - Used for markup preview
 * [OneCompiler](https://onecompiler.com/) - Used for testing and previewing code
 * [Adobe Suite](https://www.adobe.com/) - Used for creating product images.
+* [Mermaid Live Editor](https://mermaid.live/edit) - Used for creating the ERD using Mermaid, a JavaScript based diagramming and charting tool

 # Credits
 ## Listed below are sources of information which helped me in the making of this project